-The programme is taught by staff from the Departments of Classics, Greek and Latin, Byzantine and Modern Greek Studies, and History at Royal Holloway University of London, King's College London and University College London, and the Master's leads to an award of the University of London.
-The Postgraduate Diploma leads to an award of Royal Holloway and Bedford New College.
-Programmes in Classics are not subject to accreditation by a professional body.
+The programme is taught by staff from the Departments of Classics, Greek and Latin, Byzantine and Modern Greek Studies, and History at Royal Holloway, University of London, King's College London and University College London.
+The successful completion of the Master's programme in Late Antique and Byzantine Studies leads to an award of the University of London.
+The Postgraduate Diploma programme in Late Antique and Byzantine Studies leads to an award of Royal Holloway and Bedford New College.
+Programmes in Classics and History are not subject to accreditation by a professional body.
 The Banner programme codes are given in parentheses.

-Master of Arts Programme in Classics
+Master of Arts Programme in Late Antique and Byzantine Studies

-MA in Classics (1054)
+MA in Late Antique and Byzantine Studies (1250)

-Postgraduate Diploma in Classics
+Postgraduate Diploma in Late Antique and Byzantine Studies

-PG Diploma in Classics (2475)
+PG Diploma in Late Antique and Byzantine Studies (2481)